test-kitchen/kitchen-dokken/README.md

 mounting by other containers.

-The driver then pulls the `someara/kitchen-cache` image and starts a volume container named `<suite-name>-data` exposing `/opt/kitchen` and `/opt/verifier`.
+The driver then pulls the `someara/kitchen-cache` image and starts a volume container named `<suite-name>-data`.
+This makes `/opt/kitchen` and `/opt/verifier` available for mounting.
 This data container is the "trick" to the whole thing.
-It comes with rsync pre-installed, runs an openssh daemon, and uses a pre-installed, insecure, authorized_key ala Vagrant.
-This will later be used for uploading test data.
-The usual `/tmp` directory is avoided due tmpfs clobbering.
+It comes with rsync, runs an openssh daemon, and uses an, insecure, authorized_key ala Vagrant.
+This is later used to upload cookbook test data.
+The venerable `/tmp` directory is avoided, due to the popularity of `tmpfs` clobbering by inits.

 Finally, the driver pulls the image specified by the suite's platform section and creates a runner container named `<suitename>`.
 This